 Nowadays, smart factories pay special attention to the environmental footprint.

-SISTRADE's purpose is to develop a decision support tool to characterize and improve the eco-efficiency of organization's production systems keeping in mind economic performance as well.
+SISTRADE aims to develop a decision support tool to characterize and improve the eco-efficiency of the organization's production systems keeping in mind economic performance as well.
 This module is prepared to simulate scenarios and generate performance benchmarks, compared with reference levels.

 - Facilitates the analysis/evaluation of mass balance and production systems energy (Inputs/outputs)

 - Includes methodologies for defining indicators of economic and environmental performance (KPI and KEPI)

 - Allows the integration of economic performance with the company's environmental performance (or processes) and generates the information necessary for the evaluation of eco-efficiency

 - Presentation of results as Dashboards (summary tables) of charts and tables based on the key variables for the user

 - Generation of economic and environmental profile of the company or process under study